 Have a wooden stool that needs a makeover?
-I revamped an antique wood stool find with pretty paper and Mod Podge.
-It's really EASY to do!
+I made this decorative step stool with pretty paper and Mod Podge.
+It’s really EASY to do!

 Happy spring, friends!
 I am sooo happy spring is finally here.
 It’s been such a long winter!
 And I especially love this floral paper I found at Dick Blick that reminds me of spring (and goes well with my farmhouse decor).
 I am definitely ready to craft with florals again!

 Before we dig into this wood craft, I wanted to give you some tips for preparing and decoupaging your wooden stool.
 These are my secrets to success so make sure to read them first!